levisstrauss/word-analytics-web-application/README.md

 2. Start typing your post in the provided text area.
 3. As you type, you’ll see the word count, character count, and the remaining characters available for platforms like Instagram and Facebook.
 4. Adjust your post until it fits within the desired platform's character limit.
+5. If you attempt to type the @ symbol or any <script> tags, they will be automatically removed, and a red error message will inform you that these characters are not allowed for security and usability purposes.

 ## Technologies Used